A first DMFT calculation

 Exercise 1

-An impurity solver takes a non-interacting Green’s function \(G_0\), an impurity interaction \(U\) and an inverse temperature \(\beta\) as an input and returns the interacting Green’s function \(G\) as well as the self-energy \(\Sigma\).
+An impurity solver takes a non-interacting Green’s function \(G_0\) and an impurity interaction \(U\) as an input and returns the interacting Green’s function \(G\) as well as the self-energy \(\Sigma\).

 For half-filling \(\mu\) corresponds to \(U/2\) for the one band model discussed here.
 It is however common practice to shift both the self-energy and \(\mu\) by \(-U/2\) (keeping \(G\) unchanged).
 This way \(\mu=0\) corresponds to the half-filled case, and the self-energy only consists of the second term in the IPT equation.